daviebadger/books/restructuredtext/restructuredtext.rst

    This is another paragraph.

-To preserve line breaks in paragraphs, a vertical bar ("|") with a space must be used at the left edge of each line with a line break in order to create line
+To preserve line breaks in paragraphs, a vertical bar followed by a space must be used at the left edge of each line with a line break to create a so-called line block:
-blocks:

 .. code:: rst